Malicious URL Detection using Machine Learning: A Survey: Machine Learning Algorithms for Malicious URL Detection

-There are a large number and variety of features used for Malicious URL Detection.
+There are a large number and variety of features used for Malicious URL Detection, and there have been studies to determine which features maybe the most suitable \cite{buber2017feature,zuhair2016feature}.
 In particular, the usage of Bag of Words features for many of the feature categories results in millions of features.
 Moreover, as the number of URLs to be processed increases (which is the case in the real world setting), the number of features keeps growing as well.
 Learning prediction models using so many features suffers from two main drawbacks: \begin{itemize} \item {Computationally Expensive}: Training and test time become significantly high, not only because of the many mathematical operations to be performed, but also because of collecting and preprocessing so many features.
 In many cases (e.g. using bi-gram and tri-gram features), we obtain so many features that it is practically infeasible to perform any optimization. \item {Noisy Models}: Malicious URL Detection often exhibits number of features being larger than the number of instances available for training.
 Optimizing such models may result in overfitting. \end{itemize}

 To overcome these problems, researchers in both machine learning and cyber-security have proposed representation learning techniques, which in the context of Malicious URL Detection are mostly concentrated in the domain of feature selection techniques, i.e., the optimal subset of the given representation needs to be learnt.
 Here we discuss two categories of representation learning: feature selection, where the features are evaluated and selected based on their performance, and sparsity regularization, where the feature selection is implicitly done by incorporating it into the objective function.